tommasorigon/logisticVB/vb_logistic_tutorial.md

 X <- cbind(1,x)    # Design matrix: the intercept is included y <- rbinom(n,1,prob = plogis(X%*%beta))
 ```
-As anticipated, the CAVI algorithm is performed using the `logit_CAVI` function, whereas the SVI algorithm is performed using the `logit_SVI` function.
+As anticipated, the CAVI algorithm is performed using the `logit_CAVI` function, whereas the SVI algorithm is performed using the `logit_SVI` function, both present in the file [`functions.R`](https://github.com/tommasorigon/logisticVB/blob/master/logistic.R).
 In both cases, the final solution is obtained quite rapidly.

 ```r
 set.seed(1010)     # Set the seed to make this experiment reproducible